Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_mean_NDVI.md

 >> - travel_speed *(int)* – to be defined in case buffer_type is set to "network", travel speed in km/h to consider for travel mode specified in network_type.

 >> - output_dir *(string)* – the absolute or relative path to the directory in which the output file will be written.
 If not specified, the current working directory will serve as default.

+>> - year *(int)* – optional, may be defined if no raster file is provided.
+The year for which to retrieve satellite images using the planetary computer.

 >>Returns:
 >>> Dataframe as obtained from point_of_interest_file including column for mean NDVI value(s).
 Dataframe will also be written to new file in specified directory (see output_dir argument).